How to Create a Link for Photos in Google Drive

 9. Click Done.

-Sharing a Folder of Photos
+Sharing a Folder of Photos on Desktop

-Before you start, put all the photos you want to share into one Google Drive folder.
-If you do not have a folder yet, create a new folder and move the photos into it.
+Before you start, put the photos into one Google Drive folder.
+If you don't have a folder yet, create a new folder and move the photos in.

 1. Go to Google Drive.